kyma-project/api-gateway/docs/user/custom-resources/apirule/04-15-api-rule-access-strategies.md

 The intended functionality of this handler is to provide a simple configuration for exposing workloads.
 It does not use Oathkeeper configuration and instead relies only on Istio VirtualService.

-The `allow_methods` handler only allows access to the specified HTTP methods of to the exposed workload.
+The `allow_methods` handler only allows access to the specified HTTP methods of the exposed workload.
 You must not configure the **config** field when using this handler.

 ### The `jwt` Handler